 Betty was covered with more than 560 individual tattoos and she was a hit wherever she went.
 Only her face and lower arms were uncovered.
 She began touring with Barnum and Bailey Circus in 1927 and traveled the world for the next 40 years, showing off her artwork not only in the US but also Australia and New Zealand.
 Betty was known as a go-getter and not afraid to speak her mind.
 In 1939 she entered a beauty pageant at the New York World’s Fair simply to challenge traditional ideas of “beauty.”
 She became a popular tattoo artist herself when she retired to Florida in the late 1960s.

 Charles Wagner was the first artist to offer “cosmetic tattooing,” or permanent make-up applied to the eyes and lips.
 He was also one of the first to tattoo animals, such as dogs and horses, for identification purposes.
 Sadly, when he died in 1953, his studio was empty directly into the city dump.
 It is believed that thousands of original drawings and photographs were destroyed.
 Regardless, he is still named as one of the premier Tattoo artists of America.

 The 21st Century and Beyond

-Thanks largely to the pioneering American tattoo artisans of the 19th and 20th centuries, Americans have accepted the art of the tattoo into the mainstream culture.
+Thanks largely to the pioneering American tattoo artisans of the 19th and 20th centuries, Americans have accepted the art of tattoo into mainstream culture.
 Since the 1970s and 1980s, there are more professionally trained tattoo artists in almost every city in the US than ever before.
-Since the 1990s, tattoo design exhibits take place right beside those of paint artists and sculptors.
+Since the 1990s, tattoo design exhibits take place right beside those of painting artists and sculptors.